jverweijL/Weather-segment/README.md

 segment.openweathermap.apikey=
 ```

-show a skirt vs. a rainjacket
-show a convertible vs. a 4x4 in the snow

-Possible values:
+The module will lookup the ipnumber from the client but if you are running on localhost (dev)
+you might want to hard-wire the ip.
+In this case you can set the following property in portal-ext.properties
 ```
-rainy
-snowy
-sunny
-cloudy
-windy
-misty
-unknown
+segment.weather.myip
 ```

+Some examples for segmenting based on weather

+- show a skirt when it's sunny vs. a rainjacket when it's rainy
+- show a convertible when it's sunny vs. a 4x4 when it's snowy